Using Powder Coating Ovens in the Automotive Sector

 Powder Coating Ovens from Thermcraft

-Thermcraft provides a robust range of furnace products for numerous applications, including powder coating ovens for automotive applications.
+Thermcraft provides a robust range of furnace products for numerous applications, including powder coating ovens for the automotive industry.
 With our demonstrable expertise and proven range of heat treatment components, we can design custom furnaces for auto engineering processes.

 We have produced multi-door recirculating ovens with large heating chambers of 180” wide, and heating elements capable of curing components at temperatures of up to 177°C (350°F).
 This provides an excellent environment for heat treating powder coated automobile parts and fabrications.